Local World War II veteran to take Honor Flight

-Jack Amberg has not been in Washington, D.C. except for a brief stint during his last days in the Army.
-That was 74 years ago when he was 20-years-old.
+WELLINGTON — Jack Amberg has not been in Washington, D.C., except for a brief stint during his last days in the Army.
+That was 74 years ago when he was 20.
 He will soon take a lasting visit to tour the nation’s capital.

 His reservation aboard Kansas Honor Flight #74 for September 4-6 is confirmed.
 He will be one of 56 veterans and guardians departing out of Eisenhower Airport at 6:25 a.m. on Southwest Airlines Flight #313.